-Facility Support Equipment: Sample preparation and analysis tools and experiment sub-systems are available to the facility: collection of hundreds of rocks and minerals, synthetic minerals, Apollo 16 lunar sample, meteorites, sets of sieves, grinders, mortars, saw, balances, microscope, two ovens (290 to 570 K and 300 to 3300 K) for sample treatments, wet chemistry materials, a pellets press (10mm or 20mm diameter), two large dry cabinets (moisture < 1%) for sample storage, 3 small exsiccators (moisture < 20%) for sample storage, purge gas generator for water and CO_2 free air, liquid-nitrogen tank, an ultrasonic cleaning unit, and microscopes.
-Typical grain size separates produced for spectral measurements are <25 μ m, 25-63 μ m, 63-125 μ m, 125-250 μ m; larger separates as well as slabs are produced if needed.
+Facility Support Equipment: We have a large collection of hundreds of rocks and minerals, synthetic minerals, Apollo 16 lunar sample, and meteorites.
+Sets of sieves (from <25 μ m to 4000 μ m), grinders, mortars, saw, balances, microscope, two ovens (290 to 570 K and 300 to 3300 K) for sample treatments, wet chemistry materials, a pellets press (10mm or 20mm diameter), two large dry cabinets (moisture < 1%) for sample storage, 3 small exsiccators (moisture < 20%) for sample storage, purge gas generator for water and CO2 free air, liquid-nitrogen tank, an ultrasonic cleaning unit, and microscopes characterize the sample preparation facility.

-Emissivity measurements: An external simulation chamber is attached to each of the FTIR spectrometers to measure the emissivity of solid samples.
+Emissivity measurements: External simulation chambers are attached to the FTIR spectrometer to measure the emissivity of solid samples.
 One chamber features high efficiency induction system to heat the samples under vacuum to temperatures from 320K up to above 900K, while keeping the chamber at almost ambient temperature.
 A shutter allows separating the spectrometer from the external chamber.
 An optical window (vacuum tight) can be mounted at the entrance of the emissivity chamber to allows keeping the external chamber at ≥ambient pressure, under purged air or inert gases.
 The sample cups are made of stainless steel and have elevated rims enclosing the samples heating it from all sides, effectively supressing thermal gradients within.
 A sample carousel driven by a highly precise stepper motor allows measuring several consecutive samples without breaking the vacuum.
 A large number of temperature sensors in the emissivity chamber are allocated to measure the sample temperature as well as monitoring the range of equipment and chamber temperatures.
 A webcam is mounted in the emissivity chamber to monitor the heated sample and its vicinity.

-Ceramic cups enclosing a stainless steel disc are used to extend the high temperature spectroscopy capabilities of PSL to start at 700nm instead of 1000nm [6].
+Ceramic cups enclosing a stainless steel disc are used to extend the high temperature spectroscopy capabilities of PSL to start at 700nm [6].

-A second chamber (purged with dry air and water cooled to 270K or below) is attached to the second spectrometer for emissivity measurements of samples with surface temperature from 290 to 420K.
+A second chamber (purged with dry air and water cooled to 270K or below) is used for emissivity measurements of samples with surface temperature from 290 to 420K.

-Reflectance measurements: With the Bruker A513 accessory on both Vertex 80V, we measure bidirectional reflectance of samples, with variable incidence and emission angles between 13° and 85°.
-Samples can be measured at room temperature and currently to 170K using a test setup cooled by liquid nitrogren inside the spectrometer sample chamber.
+Reflectance measurements: With the Bruker A513 accessory on both Vertex 80V, we measure bidirectional reflectance of samples, with variable incidence and emission angles between 0° and 85° (minimum phase angle is 26°).
+Samples can be measured at room temperature and currently down to 170K using a test setup cooled by liquid nitrogren inside the spectrometer sample chamber.
 A compact low-temperature reflectance chamber for FT-spectroscopy experiments at the PSL is currently under development [7].
-The expected cryogenic temperature to reach is approximately within the range of 70K - 100K.
-We recently added two integrating spheres (one with gold mirror, the other with PTFE mirror) for hemispherical reflectance measurements.
+The expected cryogenic temperature is in the first step approximately within the range of 70K - 100K.
+We recently added two integrating spheres (one with gold mirror, the other with PTFE mirror) for hemispherical reflectance measurements (soon under vacuum).

-We measure bi-directional and hemispherical reflectance under purging or vacuum conditions, covering the 0.2 to above $200 \,\mu m$ spectral range.
+We measure bi-directional and hemispherical reflectance under purging or vacuum conditions, covering the 0.2 to above $200 \ \mu m$ spectral range.